ViktorVujke/ETH-BTC_Bridge_AVS/README.md

-# Gazelle BTC-ETH bridge (IncredibleSquaring name, GBTC logiv)
+# Gazelle BTC-ETH bridge (IncredibleSquaring name, GBTC logic)

 <b> Do not use it in Production, testnet only. </b>